Thypoch 28mm f1.4 Product Shot on the Leica M11

 Mechanical Precision: Build and Handling

 The build quality here is exceptional, mirroring the high standards of their other lenses.
 It features all-metal construction and a weight that feels substantial yet not cumbersome.
-On an X-Series body or a Leica M, it feels perfectly balanced.
+On an X-Series body like the Fujifilm X-E5 or a Leica M11, it feels perfectly balanced.

 The Aperture Ring: You get the same click/de-click toggle found on the other Simera lenses.
 The clicks are firm and tactile, but for those shooting video or wanting a seamless transition, the de-click option is a welcome professional touch.